NHERI-SimCenter/SimCenter_DesignSafe_ML_2022/sphinx/source/syllabus.rst

 .. raw:: HTML

-	<p><font color=red> last updated: August 10, 2021 </font></p>
+	<p><font color=red> last updated: September 25, 2022 </font></p>

 Welcome to this Training Workshop on the application of ML to natural hazards engineering.
-This year's offering will be an online format.
+This year's offering will be in an online format.
 A drawback of an online offering is the lack of interaction among the participants, so we encourage you to be active during the live sessions with questions.
-The SimCenter intends to create some of the community building - that might otherwise be achieved in-person - through discussion and invites you to join `Office Hours with the Development Team  <https://designsafe-ci.zoom.us/meeting/register/tJcpcOmvqjguGNcAkeFzFejGojhVBdd-Hp1Q>`_ to continue these discussions with other members of the Natural Hazards Engineering community.

-The bootcamp is organized as a series of pre-recorded video lectures and live online conferencing (Zoom).
-The lessons and videos are provided in the listing below "by day".
+The training is organized as a series of pre-recorded video lectures and live online conferencing (Zoom).
+The lessons and videos are provided in the listing below "by day."

 .. warning::
-	Videos must be watched before the online class sessions for the day.

-	We will spend our live sessions mostly doing hands-on exercises ("In-class Exercise" links below), questions, and discussion.
-	Those exercises are only effective if you did your self-study assignment of watching the videos before we meet.
+	Videos must be watched before the online class sessions for days 3 through 5.
+On days 3 through 5, we will spend our live sessions mostly doing hands-on exercises ("In-class Exercise" links below), questions, and discussion.
+These exercises are only effective if you do your self-study assignment of watching the videos before we meet.

 .. warning::
     To run Exercise 4 on day 1, you need to get a Google Maps API key before the class.
 Follow this instruction: "Using API Keys" in `this link <https://developers.google.com/maps/documentation/embed/get-api-key>`_.